threefoldfoundation/info_sdk/src/architecture/architecture_compatibility.md

 ## Compatibility with container standards

-[Zero-OS hub](https://hub.grid.tf) is the repository of publicly available flists, the Virtual File System for Containers and Virtual Machines.
+[Zero-OS hub](https://hub.grid.tf) is the repository of publicly available flists, the Virtual File System for Containers.

-The flist contains some major improvements compared to the container formats in the market, but we made it in a way that it is fully compatible with Docker, the best known container format available.
+The flist contains some major improvements compared to the container processing in the market, fetching the file system when starting the container in the Zero-OS node is similar to Docker images handling, the best known container system available.
-Even more, it is really simple to convert your existing Docker file into a flist.
-The docker Hub Converter converts any existing Docker image into a flists, publishes it on the hub.
+Moreover, it is really simple to convert your existing Docker image into a flist.
+The Docker Hub Converter does this for you and publishes it on the [hub](https://hub.grid.tf).
 Once converted the container is usable on the Threefold Grid, out of the box !

 Next to this, also Kubernetes, best known container orchestrator, runs on the Threefold grid and can be used to orchestrate Docker containers.